ChanYeWan/Data-Scientist-Nanodegree-Udacity/Spark Project/README.md

 # Predict Churn Rate for Sparkify, a Digital Musical Servives

-1. Load and clean the large scale of dataset
+1. Load and clean the large dataset using Spark SQL and Spark Dataframes
-2. Exploratory analysis
+2. Exploratory analysis on different observation groups
 3. Feature Enginnering
-4. Modeling and Evaluation
+4. Modeling and Evaluation with Spark ML